 Example of how third cousins are related

-Sometimes it is easier to understand a visual explanation.
+Sometimes it is easier to understand a visual explanation about how 3rd cousins are connected.
 It can be tough to keep all of the greats and the great-greats in order in our head!

 As you can see, the children of Peter and Earlene are siblings, their grandchildren are first cousins, their great-grandchildren are second cousins, and their great-great-grandchildren are third cousins.